malawi.si

 Type locality: Domira Bay, northwest of Mbenji Island, Lake Malawi

-Sexual dimorphism: Breeding males darken noticeably and possess two pale yellow egg spots on the anal fin.
-Females and non-breeding individuals are uniformly silvery and countershaded, with minimal external sexual differences outside the breeding season
+Sexual dimorphism: Males have two pale yellow ocelli on the anal fin.
+Females and immature individuals are uniformly silvery and countershaded, lacking vertical bars, horizontal stripes, and flank spots.

 Photo: © George Turner